Villela Opens Up On Life, Music, And Passion

 10 Questions with Claudia Villela

 You are a daughter of Rio.
-What was it like for you as a young adult growing up with a dynamic music scene, from samba soul to fusion jazz and the beginning of MPB’s greatest era?
+What was it like for you as a young adult growing up in a dynamic Brazilian music scene, from samba soul to fusion jazz and the beginning of MPB’s greatest era?
 Did you have an early interest as a singer in Rio de Janeiro?

 I wasn’t exactly focused on music or singing at all, because ”it was there”, you know?